 Who owns the public charging stations?

 We own, operate and maintain the majority of public charging stations within San Antonio.
-Our charging stations are identifable by signage and on the ChargePoint map.
+Our charging stations are identifiable by signage and on the ChargePoint map as CPSE-SATX stations.

 EV - any vehicle that uses electric motors, either in full or in part, as propulsion

-ICE - Internal Combustion Engine, an engine powered through the burning of fossil fules
+ICE - Internal Combustion Engine, an engine powered through the burning of fossil fuels